Choosing the right DNA testing method: Genotyping vs sequencing explained

 For diagnosing rare and chronic disease, gene panels can often find the genetic variant causing the condition, but sometimes result in a "diagnostic odyssey" where nothing is found in the panel, and further testing needs to be done, sometimes taking years to find the cause of disease.
 For this reason, panel sequencing has started to be replaced by exome sequencing for many genetic disorders.

-Exome sequencing involves a two-step process, similar to panel sequencing, where the DNA "filtered" to capture only DNA that maps to one of the 20,000 protein-coding genes in the genome.
+Exome sequencing involves a two-step process, similar to panel sequencing, where the DNA is filtered to capture only DNA that maps to one of the 20,000 protein-coding genes in the genome.
 The second step is to sequence the DNA that maps to a protein coding gene, which corresponds to ~2% of the total DNA.

 However, the main drawback of exome sequencing is that it misses 98% of the DNA.
 This can be the cause of missed diagnoses in rare or chronic disorders, when the mutation is not in the ~2% of the DNA that codes for proteins.
 Exome sequencing can also make it more challenging to detect deletions or duplications of DNA.
 For both of these reasons, many research projects and diagnostic sequencing efforts such as the 100,000 genomes project, are now turning to whole genome sequencing.